 What does the Carling logo represent?

-The logo contains the brand name written in Regular Carling font.
+The logo features the brand name in the Regular Carling font.
 Above the black word is the same black parallelogram with one bent red corner.
 The quadrilateral is placed diagonally.

 What font is used in Carling?